Ovarian hyperstimulation syndromeOHSS

 Ovarian hyperstimulation syndrome (OHSS) is a problem that is sometimes seen in women who take fertility medicines that stimulate egg production.

 Normally, a woman produces one egg per month.
 Some women who have trouble getting pregnant may be given medicines to help them produce and release eggs.

 If these medicines stimulate the ovaries too much, the ovaries can become very swollen.
 Fluid can leak into the belly and chest area.
 This is called ovarian hyperstimulation syndrome (OHSS).
 OHSS occurs only after the eggs are released from the ovary (ovulation).

 You may be more likely to get OHSS if:

-- Your doctor gives you a shot of human chorionic gonadotropin (hCG)
+- You receive a shot of human chorionic gonadotropin (hCG).

 OHSS rarely occurs in women who only take fertility drugs by mouth.

-- Very high estrogen level during fertility treatments
+- Having a very high estrogen level during fertility treatments

 The symptoms of OHSS can range from mild to severe.
 Most women with the condition have mild symptoms such as: